zhijing-jin/nlp-phd-global-equality/README.md

 ## Contributions

-All types of contributions to this paper list is welcome.
+All types of contributions to this resource list is welcome.
 Feel free to open a Pull Request.

-Contact: [Zhijing Jin](zhijing-jin.com), PhD with Bernhard Schoelkopf at Max Planck Institute for Intelligent Systems, working on NLP & Causality.
+Contact: [Zhijing Jin](zhijing-jin.com), PhD in NLP at Max Planck Institute for Intelligent Systems, working on NLP & Causality.

 ## How to Cite This Repo